ed-andre/betterjobs/docs/project-scope.md

 ## Architecture Overview
 - **Dagster Pipeline**: Orchestrates the entire data workflow
-- **DuckDB**: Provides lightweight but powerful storage for job and company data
+- **BigQuery**: Provides scalable cloud storage for job and company data
 - **Web Frontend**: Simple interface for interaction with the system
 - **Scraper Modules**: Platform-specific code for data extraction
 - **API Layer**: Services the frontend and provides data access